-- 1) Name and postal address of the legal entity (e.g., applicant organisation) or natural person filing the complaint. - 2) Name of the respective authority. - 3) Reference number of the project or application which is a subject of the complaint, if complaint is lodged against MA decision. - 4) Clearly indicated reasons for the complaint, indicating the decision against which the complaint is filed.
+- 1) Name and postal address of the legal entity (e.g., applicant organisation) or natural person filing the complaint. - 2) Name of the respective authority. - 3) Reference number of the project or application which is a subject of the complaint... - 4) Clearly indicated reasons for the complaint, indicating the decision against which the complaint is filed.
 All elements which are being complaint and/or failures in adherence with Programme or Programme related documents must be listed.
-If a complaint is filed against MA decision taken during the project selection process, the applicant must list all elements of the selection process which the applicant is complaining about, including clear reference to the Programme Manual and specific documents of the call for proposals. - 5) Information to what extent the decision is disputed (describing which part/article of the administrative act the complaint is about). - 6) The petition (explicitly stating what decision/action applicant envisages to be taken regarding the decision taken). - 7) Signature of the legal representative of legal entity (e.g., applicant organisation) or natural person. - 8) Supporting documents, if relevant.
+The applicant must list all elements of the selection process which the applicant is complaining about, including clear reference to the Programme Manual and specific documents of the call for proposals. - 5) Information to what extent the decision is disputed (describing which part/article of the administrative act the complaint is about). - 6) The petition (explicitly stating what decision/action applicant envisages to be taken regarding the decision taken). - 7) Signature of the legal representative of legal entity (e.g., applicant organisation) or natural person. - 8) Supporting documents, if relevant.

-The relevant documentation will be provided solely to support the complaint and may not alter the quality or content of the assessed application or other decision of the MA.
+The relevant documentation will be provided solely to support the complaint and may not alter the quality or content of the assessed application or other decisions of the MA.
 No other grounds for the complaint will be considered during the complaint procedure.

-Supplementing complaint and rejection without examination
+Supplementing complaints and rejection without examination

-If the complaint does not contain the necessary information as referred to above, the MA requests the claimant to supplement the complaint with the required information within 5 (five) working days after the day on which the claimant receives the information from the MA.
+If the complaint does not contain the necessary information as referred to above, the Ministry of Smart Administration and Regional Development of the Republic of Latvia requests the claimant to supplement the complaint with the required information within 5 (five) working days after the day on which the claimant receives the information from the Ministry of Smart Administration and Regional Development of the Republic of Latvia.
 The term for completing the complaint is indicated in the official letter from the MA providing information about the shortcomings.

-If the claimant fails to submit requested information by the term specified in the MA letter or if it submits the complaint after the time limit of one month as of the day when the decision, which serves as a reason for complaining, was received, the complaint is left unexamined.
+If the claimant fails to submit the requested information by the term specified in the Ministry of Smart Administration and Regional Development of the Republic of Latvia letter or if it submits the complaint after the time limit of one month as of the day when the decision, which serves as a reason for complaining, was received, the complaint is left unexamined.

-If the complaint is left unexamined, within 10 (ten) working days the MA informs the claimant by an official letter about the rejection of the complaint without examination, as well as electronically informs the MC.
+If the complaint is left unexamined, within 10 (ten) working days the Ministry of Smart Administration and Regional Development of the Republic of Latvia informs the claimant by an official letter about the rejection of the complaint without examination, as well as electronically informs the MC.